opensanctions/opensanctions/zavod/docs/tutorial.md

     # Each entity needs an ID which is unique within the source database, and
     # ideally consistent over time.
-    # In OpenSanctions, this is often derived from its ID in the source database,
+    # This is often ideally derived from its ID in the source database,
     # or a string with the above properties.
-See patterns below.
+See Patterns below.
     entity.id = context.make_id('Joseph Biden')

     # Assign some property values: